-Most organisations are now headlong into generating multiple forecast scenarios around how their world will look in the second half of 2020 for them and their expected revenues and costs.
+Many organisations are headlong into generating multiple forecast scenarios around how their world will look for them and their expected revenues and costs.

 Some finance teams will be having more success than others in both the production and accuracy of these forecasts.
 So why is it that some finance teams are so adept at Scenario Planning and generating forecasts others not so good?

 The top 5 characteristics of great Scenario Planning